cda-tum/mqt-dasqa/README.md

 7. Increase test coverage, notably on edge cases.
 For instance, the designer module has a considerable amount of if-else statement which would be good to be tested.

 8. Refactor Frequency class.
 Frequency class can be refactored to make the functions leaner and more testable.

+9. Save output of Metal design as Python script using (DesignPlanar.to_python_script)[https://qiskit.org/documentation/metal/stubs/qiskit_metal.designs.DesignPlanar.to_python_script.html#qiskit_metal.designs.DesignPlanar.to_python_script].
+Potentially, we don't need a GUI opened.
+If this is possible, then we can give an option to the user, to either open the GUI and/or generate a Python script containing their design.